kunhwiko/concepts/systems/Kubernetes/8-cluster-federation.md

 FederatedOverrides
    a) Holds specifications of how Template resources should vary for certain clusters.
    b) FederatedReplicaSetOverrides shows how FederatedReplicaSet should vary for some clusters.

+ReplicaSchedulingPreference
+   a) Allows user to specify total number of replicas for a particular Template resource.
+   b) Allows user to specify weighted distribution to member clusters.
+   c) Allows for an option to dynamically rebalance resources if a resource cannot be scheduled.
 ```

 ##### Federation Control Plane